XHiddenProjects/WebServerAI/README.md

 ## Installation
 1. NPM installation
-   To use thew NPM installation type
+   To use the NPM installation type
    ```js
    npm i webserverai
    ```